python-quantities/python-quantities/doc/devel/documenting.rst

 Organization of Quantities' documentation
 ==========================================

-The actual ReStructured Text files are kept in :file:`doc/source`.
-The main entry point is :file:`doc/source/contents.rst`, which pulls in the :file:`index.rst` file for the user guide, developers guide, api reference, and the glossary.
+The actual ReStructured Text files are kept in :file:`doc`.
+The main entry point is :file:`doc/index.rst`, which pulls in the :file:`index.rst` file for the user guide, developers guide, api reference, and the glossary.
 The documentation suite is built as a single document in order to make the most effective use of cross referencing, we want to make